ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ### Upgrading version of a LIGO package

-During the lifecycle of a project, if you wish to upgrade the version of a LIGO package, Just update the package version to the desired one.
+During the lifecycle of a project, if you wish to upgrade the version of a LIGO package, Just update the package version to the desired one in the `package.json`.

 ```diff
 {